Pavan-Gunda/jenkins-pipeline/README.md

 these are two pipelines I have created

-- [clusterformation](https://github.com/ph4n666/cluster-formation-) - creates a kubernetes cluster using eksctl and updates the Jenkins server the respective config file.
+- [cluster formation](https://github.com/ph4n666/cluster-formation-) - creates a kubernetes cluster using eksctl and updates the Jenkins server the respective config file.

 ![img-1](images/createcluster.png)